U.S. Coronavirus Cases Surpass Summer Peak And Are Climbing Higher Fast

 "We have just more coronavirus out there in more communities, then there's the change in season and people have become more fatigued with the response to the pandemic," she says.

-The change in weather as fall moves along is likely contributing to the uptick in cases, and that will persist throughout the fall and winter, says Art Reingold, professor of epidemiology at the University of California, Berkeley
+The change in weather as fall moves along is likely contributing to the uptick in cases, and that will persist throughout the fall and winter, says Art Reingold, professor of epidemiology at the University of California, Berkeley.

 "People are not going to be outside as much as they were in the summer.
 And clearly, in many areas, there is a great resistance to masks and social distancing," says Reingold.
 "We certainly have a substantial risk that we'll see resurgences even in cities and areas that have been doing a good job in the last couple of months."

-While testing varies from day-to-day, the number of tests have grown modestly in the last two months.
-The U.S averaged about 760,000 COVID tests each day in September compared with just over a million in October so far.
+While testing varies from day to day, the number of tests have grown modestly in the past two months.
+The U.S. averaged about 760,000 coronavirus tests each day in September compared with just over a million in October so far.

 Overloaded hospitals